ibmppl/ibmppl/docs/ppl/developer_guide.md

        BLOCK=<n> : blocking size for foreach tasks (for parallel version) VERIFY=1 : enable verify output in ppl
 ```
 ###Setup self-verifying tests

-Self verification is done by the 'make verify' target.
+Self verification is done by the `make verify` target.
 Here is the
-definition of the 'verify' target defined in
+definition of the `verify` target defined in
-${PPL_ROOT}/common.mk.
-Basically, 'make run' captures the output into
+`${PPL_ROOT}/common.mk`.
+Basically, `make run` captures the output into
 a log, which is compared against an expected output file.
 In most
-cases, the verify target provided by common.mk is sufficient.
+cases, the verify target provided by `common.mk` is sufficient.
 ```bash
 verify:
         make run
         ./${ROOT}/tools/compare.sh ${OUTPUT_LOG} ${EXPECTED_LOG} ${DIFF_LOG}
 ```

-To support the 'make verify' target in your tests:
+To support `make verify` in your tests:
 - The test needs to produce a verifiable output, which is saved to `EXPECTED_OUTPUT`
 - `git add EXPECTED_OUTPUT`; `git commit -a`
 - If the application by default produces some time-sensitive output, guard such output like this: